 - The Company's Portfolio Companies May be Highly Leveraged.
-The Company is Subject to Risks Due to its Reliance on Portfolio Company Management. - The Company May Be Subject to Risks Due to Not Holding Controlling Equity Interests in Portfolio Companies. - The Company is Subject to Risks Relating to Defaults by Portfolio Companies.
-The Company is Subject to Risks Relating to Third Party Litigation. - Economic Conditions May Have Adverse Effects on the Company and the Portfolio Companies. - The Company Invests in Loans with Limited Amortization Requirements. - The Company is Subject to Risks Relating to Potential Early Redemption of Some Investments. - The Company is Subject to Risks of Investments in Certain Countries. - The Company is Subject to Risks Associated with Management of Distressed Investments. - The Company is Subject to Risks Associated with Revolver, Delayed-Draw and Line of Credit Investments.
+The Company is Subject to Risks Due to its Reliance on Portfolio Company Management.
+The Company is Subject to Risks Due to Not Holding Controlling Equity Interests in Portfolio Companies.
+The Company is Subject to Risks Relating to Defaults by Portfolio Companies.
+The Company is Subject to Risks Relating to Third Party Litigation.
+The Company is Subject to Risks Relating to Third Party Litigation.
+The Company Invests in Loans with Limited Amortization Requirements.
+The Company is Subject to Risks Relating to Potential Early Redemption of Some Investments.
+The Company is Subject to Risks of Investments in Certain Countries.
+The Company is Subject to Risks Associated with Management of Distressed Investments.
+The Company is Subject to Risks Associated with Management of Distressed Investments.
+The Company is Subject to Risks Associated with Management of Distressed Investments.